I am a food enthusiast and am always trying new recipes. I love to garden, get crafty, and read a good book!

 - 1/4 teaspoon tarragon

 - Salt and pepper, to taste

 - Cut spaghetti squash lengthwise and scoop out seeds in the middle of each half.
-Brush inner portion of squash with olive oil.
+Brush the inner portion of the squash with olive oil.
 Season inner halves with salt and pepper.

-- While allowing the squash to cool slightly, add remaining olive oil to a pan at medium heat.
-Add sliced onions and zucchini and cook until onions are translucent and zucchini is cooked through.
-Add sliced tomatoes to pan and stir.
+- While allowing the squash to cool slightly, add the remaining olive oil to a pan at medium heat.
+Add sliced onions and zucchini and cook until onions are translucent and the zucchini is cooked through.
+Add sliced tomatoes to the pan and stir.

 - Using a fork, scrap along the inside of the spaghetti squash until all the insides have pulled away from the edges of the squash.
 Take care not to tear the edges of the spaghetti squash as the outer, inedible part of the squash will be used to make the "boat."

 - Pour all the spaghetti squash into the skillet with onions, zucchini, and tomatoes and toss to coat.
 Season with onion salt and garlic powder, and tarragon.
 Taste and add more salt/pepper as needed.
 Lastly, add the mozzarella pearls and stir all ingredients together.

 - Move all ingredients back into the spaghetti squash "boats" and garnish with fresh tarragon if available.
 Bake boats at 350 degrees for 5 minutes to ensure mozzarella cheese is melted and all ingredients are warmed through.